 Meet the Team

-Miss Kari Anderson is excited to begin the Pre-K 3 Program at HNJ.
+Miss Kari Anderson is excited to be teaching in the Pre-K 3 Program again this year at HNJ.
 She is a proud alumna of HNJ, class of 1995.
 Miss Kari graduated from the University of New Orleans.
-She has devoted her teaching career thus far at HNJ teaching Pre-K 4 for the past 12 years.
+She has devoted her teaching career thus far at HNJ teaching Pre-K 4 for 12 years and Pre-K 3 last year.
 Miss Kari enjoys traveling and spending time with friends and family.
 She is an avid supporter of the New Orleans Saints and Pelicans.

-Kenneth Antin has been teaching at HNJ for one year, which was also his first year of full-time teaching.
-Prior to that, he worked as the kitchen manager for Louisiana Pizza Kitchen.
+Mr. Antin began teaching at HNJ in 2015.
 He holds a Bachelor of Arts in English from Tulane University, where he cultivated his love of literature and writing.
 Mr. Antin has been involved in educating young people since he was sixteen.
-He lives in St. Charles parish, where he enjoys swamp-living with his wife, three dogs, two cats, and new baby girl, whom he welcomed into the world this summer.
+He lives in St. Charles parish, where he enjoys swamp-living with his wife, three dogs, and Adele, who turned one in June.
+Mr. Antin is also the sponsor of the very active Beta Club.

 Lisette Bayle is a native New Orleanian.
 Her father attended Holy Name, and had she been born a boy, she would have most likely done so as well, however she attended the Academy of the Sacred Heart from Kindergarten through her senior year.
 She received a Bachelor’s Degree in Communication from Vanderbilt University and began a career in advertising and public relations, until she realized that working with children was her true passion.
 With that realization, she went back to school at the University of New Orleans and became certified to teach Pre-K- 3rd grade.
 She believes this is the best decision she ever made and has been happily educating little learners for ten years now, all of them at Holy Name.
 Miss Lisette loves to act and sing.
 You may have seen her in the ensemble in community theatre productions around the city.
-She is excited that Holy Name now has a theatre program and looks forward to working with the students in this year’s productions of “Schoolhouse Rock” and “Beauty and the Beast.”
+She is excited to continue workling with the students in the theatre program.
 Miss Lisette also loves swing dancing and playing with her nieces and nephews.

-David Blamphin is starting his 20th year at Holy Name.
-This is his first year as Dean of Students and seventeenth year as Boys Athletic Director.
-He taught Physical Education at HNJ for the past nineteen years.
+David Blamphin is starting his 21st year at Holy Name.
+He taught Physical Education at HNJ for nineteen years before becoming Dean of Students last year.
 David, a member of Holy Name's Class of 1987, graduated from Jesuit High School in 1992 and from Tulane University in 1997 with a Bachelor of Science in Sports Management and a Minor in Business Administration.
 David has also coached flag football, basketball, and baseball at Holy Name since 1997.
 Currently, David serves as the president of the New Orleans Athletic League, of which Holy Name is a charter member.
 The New Orleans Athletic league is home to HNJ's football, boys basketball, swimming, cross country, soccer, and baseball programs.
 David enjoys spending time with his two daughters, Grace (8) and Caroline (2), and his wife, Kris.
 "Coach Dave" is an avid supporter of Tulane Athletics, the New Orleans Saints, the New Orleans Pelicans, and the New Orleans Zephyrs.
 He also enjoys running and listening to music.

 Ruth Blum has been teaching for over 25 years.
 This is her seventh year at Holy Name.
 She is an alum of Loyola University.
 Just this summer, she completed a Master of Education in Educational Leadership at the University of Holy Cross.
 Both Mrs. Blum’s husband and son attended Holy Name.
 She and her husband are members of Holy Name Parish.
 Mrs. Blum loves to read, needlepoint, draw, and think of ways to be creative in the classroom.
 Mrs. Blum also devotes a great deal of her spare time to creating memories for our HNJ community through the development of our school yearbook.